Antonioskech/HTML_Table_Parser/README.md

 - ✅ **Editing** rows by selecting the number of the row and column
 - ✅ **Visualising** the table into the C++ console terminal
 - ✅ **Saving** an HTML table into `.txt` file
+- ✅ **Exiting** the program without saving any changes you made (unless you typed in "save" before exiting)

 ---